Mary Dann and Carrie Dann

 The Dann Sisters, Mary Dann (1923–2005) and Carrie Dann (1932–2021), were Western Shoshone elders who were spiritual leaders, ranchers, and cultural, spiritual rights and land rights activists.
 They challenged the federal government over uses of their tribe's traditional land, in a case that reached the United States Supreme Court as U.S. v.
 Dann.

 In 1993 the Dann sisters received the Right Livelihood Award for "exemplary courage and perseverance in asserting the rights of indigenous people to their land."
-American Outrage (2008) was a documentary film that explored their leadership in the disputes with the federal government over use of the Western Shoshone territory.
+American Outrage (2008) was a documentary film that explored their leadership in the disputes with the federal government over the use of the Western Shoshone territory.

 History

 In 1863, two years into the American Civil War, the US made the peace Treaty of Ruby Valley with the Western Shoshone, which was to allow US citizens safe passage through their territory, protect Pony Express and other access, and permit mining for gold on their land and future construction of railroads.
 The US needed the gold to conduct the war against the Confederacy.
 It defined the Western Shoshone territory as what is now a large portion of Nevada and four other states, as well as the underlying mineral rights, and said the Shoshone would never have to cede their land.
 It promised payment of annuities in cash or goods equaling $5000 annually for 20 years, but paid only the first year.

 Over the ensuing decades, the US acquired much of the Western Shoshone land, largely by Congressional legislation.
 Most of the land is now held for resource management by federal agencies such as the Bureau of Land Management (BLM) in the Department of Interior and the Department of Energy (DOE).
 The latter has used some of the land for nuclear testing, and has conducted more than 100 atmospheric tests, "more than anywhere else in the world."
 DOE has detonated nearly 1000 bombs on this territory.

 The Western Shoshone filed suit decades ago to try to reclaim their land.
 In 1962 the now defunct Indian Claims Court (which expired in 1978) ruled the Shoshone had lost control of their land due to settler encroachment, and they were not entitled to any claim from the US government.
 As the case proceeded, in 1979 the Indian Claims Commission awarded a $26 million land claim settlement to the Western Shoshone.
 Part of the case went to federal courts for litigation.
 The US Supreme Court ruled in 1985 that the Shoshone land claims were extinguished by this financial settlement.
 The Shoshone refused to take the money, which is earning interest.
 Eighty percent of the Shoshone who voted on the issue were against accepting the financial settlement; instead, they asked the US to respect the terms of the 1863 treaty.
 Some Shoshone have wanted the tribe to take the money, and to distribute and invest it for the welfare of the tribe.